-What is wilful damage
+What is Wilful Damage

-What is the penalty
+What is the Penalty

-If you have been charged with a wilful damage offence, we can help guide you through the process.
+If you have been charged with a wilful damage crime or misdemeanour, we can help guide you through the process.
 Importantly, we can review the police case against you and recommend whether you should plead guilty or not.
 If you choose to plead guilty, we can help with minimising any penalty you might receive.
 Alternatively if you decide to plead not guilty, we can provide expert representation in court to defend your rights.